 Visitor Spots – 5

-The truck dock area will be equipped with a 60’ deep concrete trailer parking pad.
+The truck dock area will be equipped with a 76’ deep concrete trailer parking pad.
 Total preferred depth of truck dock will not be less than 190 feet in overall depth to accommodate trailer parking opposite of the truck dock positions.
+For areas with Trailer drops opposite docks the depth from the face of the building is 200’.
 The first 130 ft. will be the minimum court depth with the remaining 60 ft. provided for per trailer storage spot.
 Double stacked trailer storage spots will be not be allowed.
 Paving should be sufficient to support a high activity of vehicles with average gross vehicle weights of 80,000 pounds.
-Provide minimum 8” reinforced (rebar or heavy gauge wire mesh) concrete paving at the main entrance road, 100’ either side of the guardhouse and turn areas on the main truck traffic drives.
+Provide minimum 8” reinforced (rebar or heavy gauge wire mesh) concrete paving at the loading docks along each side of the building.

 Provide striping for all car parking spaces, trailer storage spaces (on concrete) and dock trailer stalls which meets highway design standards.
+Agreed.

 The first 60 feet from the truck dock face will be sloped down and away from the dock at constant level rate of no less than a 1.0% and no more than 1.5% grade.
 Inclines or declines thereafter shall not exceed a 3% grade.
 Drainage will slope away from the building and be routed underground or surface drain over the dock pavement.
 Storm drains should be located outside of main truck aisles.
 If they are located within truck drive aisles, then they must have a 10’ square reinforced concrete paving surrounding them to avoid damage from wear and tear of the truck traffic.
 Retaining walls will be provided as required.
+Construction meets or exceeds these standards.

-Loading docks to be a minimum of 12 ft.
-6 in. centers, located at a height of 48 in. above the dock apron.
+Loading docks to be 15’-0” centers, located at a height of 48 in. above the dock apron.
 Dock doors will be 9’ – 0” wide by 10’ – 0” high.
-Each dock door will be equipped with a powered hydraulicly operated pit leveler.
-Articulating dock lights to illuminate trailer interiors, door seals and bumpers shall be provided at each dock position.
-Docks to be equipped with either Rite Hite Equipment or alternate Kelley equipment, 40,000 LB capacity; powered trailer restraints by the same manufacturer; Dok- Commander Combination Control Boxes & Eliminator Gap Master II Dock Seals and shelters, by Rite Hite, Kelley or equal.
-Hydraulic levelers are preferred but please provide an alternate price to go down to manual levelers.
+Each of eighty(80) dock doors will be equipped with a powered hydraulicly operated pit leveler, door seals and bumpers shall be provided at each dock position.
+Docks to be equipped with Kelley equipment, 40,000 LB capacity; powered trailer restraints by the same manufacturer; Dock Seals , by Kelley or equal.
+Hydraulic levelers are included in the Base Building Rent .

 One shipping/receiving entrances will be needed on the truck dock side with external entrances and stairways.
 The entrances should be equipped with a remote latch release system controlled from the shipping office.
 The interior buildout of this office will be part of the overall office allowance.
+TBD, this will apply to the TI Allowance.

-As a minimum, the building construction must comply with the International Building Code (IBC), local building codes, state and federal laws including the American Disabilities Act (ADA) and Factory Mutual (roof and sprinkler designs only).
+As a minimum, the building construction must comply with the International Building Code (IBC), local building codes, state and federal laws including the American Disabilities Act (ADA).

 Demising walls between the warehouse and the office area(s) are to be full height metal studs and drywall with fire rating as required by International Building Code (IBC) and local building codes.
 All other office partitioning to be gypsum board on metal studs.
 The Developer is to take this Outline Specification and translate its requirements into Preliminary and Final Design Specifications.
+Landlord’s in-house architect can provide these services.